Original dated 12th Day of December 2016. Updated 18 February 2020.

 All people engaged in child-related work, including volunteers, are required to hold a Working with Children Check and to provide evidence of this Check.
 Please see the Working with Children Check website for further information

-We carry out reference checks and police record checks to ensure that we are recruiting the right people.
-Police record checks are used only for the purposes of recruitment and are discarded after the recruitment process is complete.
+We carry out checks deemed necessary to ensure that we are recruiting the right people.
+If a police record check is required, it is used only for the purposes of recruitment and is discarded after the recruitment process is complete.
 We do retain our own records (but not the actual criminal record) if an applicant’s criminal history affected our decision making process.